tahuang1991/HeavyMassEstimator/README.md

 hme.runHME()
 ```

-And to get the most probable mass from HME
+And the last step is to get the most probable mass from HME
 ```
 hme.hme_h2Mass.GetXaxis().GetBinCenter(hme.hme_h2Mass.GetMaximumBin())
 ```